aurpelai/garmin-watchface-template/README.md

 Must be one of the following:

+- `build`: Changes that affect the build system or external dependencies
 - `docs`: Documentation change
 - `feat`: A new feature
 - `fix`: A bug fix